This article was originally published on May 23, 2018. It has been updated to reflect market conditions.

-Fixed income serves four important roles in a portfolio: Diversification from equities, capital preservation, income and inflation protection.
+With that in mind, now’s a perfect time to revisit the question: Why fixed income?
+Fixed income serves four key roles in a portfolio: Diversification from equities, capital preservation, income and inflation protection.
 Many investors would benefit from evaluating whether their bond holdings are meeting these goals.

-Each year, Capital Group meets with thousands of advisors to evaluate their clients’ portfolios and offer our perspectives on potential enhancements.
+Capital Group regularly meets with thousands of advisors to evaluate their portfolios and offer our perspectives on potential enhancements.
 Common problems often surface.
 Some funds have too much risk embedded in bond allocations.
 Others develop high correlations to equities due to reaching for yield beyond what may be prudent.

-What goals can fixed income achieve in your portfolio?
+What goals can fixed income help you pursue in your portfolio?

 We believe bonds can serve four central roles in a balanced portfolio.
-These roles can aid in reaching retirement goals or simply stabilize a portfolio to be more resilient when economic shocks hit markets.
+These roles can aid in pursuing retirement goals or simply help stabilize a portfolio to be more resilient when economic shocks hit markets.